 Simply put, it flourishes on the alcohol rather than any surplus body fat you may be working hard at the gym to decrease.
 The body chooses acetate over glucose and body fat.
 In short, your system will hold on to the tasty treats you had previously in the day or week and survive on the booze alone.

-Alcohol and diets don’t go together
+Alcohol and diet don’t go together.

 Of course, but they are just the tip of the iceberg when it comes down to the benefits of living a happy sober life.